dashpay/platform/packages/dashmate/README.md

 ## Update

 The `update` command is used to quickly get the latest patches for dashmate components.
-It is required to restart the node after the update is complete.
+It is necessary to restart the node after the update is complete.
 ```bash
 $ dashmate stop
 $ npm update -g dashmate